WVU's season lies with 'perfectionist' Stevenson

 “Our guys look to him more,” WVU coach Bob Huggins said.
 “Before, it was like he went through his gyrations, and who wants to watch that?
 Nobody wants to pay attention.
 Let’s face it, he upset the applecart a couple of times.
 Probably the way he played the Auburn game, they became much more comfortable with him.
 I have.
 He’s become more comfortable with us.”

-There is one question lingering above all else when it came to trying to figure Stevenson out that that was why he decided, having already played at Wichita State, Washington and South Carolina, he came back for one more year and choose West Virginia to play it out.
+There is one question lingering above all else when it came to trying to figure out Stevenson that was why he decided, having already played at Wichita State, Washington and South Carolina, he came back for one more year and chose West Virginia to play it out.

 “I don’t know why I came back to college, to be honest with you.
 I could have gone out and made some money this year after my year in South Carolina.
 But after sitting down and weighing my options and having the opportunity to play for a Hall of Famer (Huggins), that brought me back, for sure.”